quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 Supported Versions:

-: This is the set of versions supported by a given individual server.
+: This is the set of versions supported by a given individual server instance.

 Fully-Deployed Versions: